stupidcomputer/dot_testing/README.md

 license
 -------

-all materials, except for:
+all materials in this repository, except for:

-	a) `./home/wallpapers/pape.jpg`, which is of unknown licenses, and
+* `./home/wallpapers/pape.jpg`, which is of unknown license, and
-	b) ./builds/st, which is licensed under MIT, persuant to ./builds/st/LICENSE, is licensed under the GPLv3.
+* `./builds/st`, which is licensed under MIT, persuant to `./builds/st/LICENSE`,

+is (c) rndusr, randomuser, stupidcomputer, etc 2024 and licensed under the GPLv3 (see `./LICENSE`)